 Buckingham Palace is the most famous of the royal residences in London (others include Kensington Palace and Kew Palace); even if you don’t pay to tour the public portion of the building it’s worth stopping by.

-If you see the Union Jack flag flying, that means Queen Elizabeth isn’t there currently.
-However, if you see the Royal Standard flag (it’s a bit of yellow, green, red, and white), wave to the windows, as Liz may be looking!
+If you see the Union Jack flag flying, that means King Charles isn’t there currently.
+However, if you see the Royal Standard flag (it’s yellow, red, and blue), wave to the windows, as he may be looking!

 4. Watch the Changing of the Guard

-Speaking of the queen, her guards are pretty well-known too – you’ve probably at least seen the emoji: 💂♀️💂💂♂️
+Speaking of the king, his guards are pretty well-known too – you’ve probably at least seen the emoji: 💂♀️💂💂♂️

 Every day at 10:45am, crowds line the streets in front of Buckingham Palace to watch the Changing of the Guard ceremony, which officially happens at 11am.
 This is a fascinating peek into the traditional ceremonies that still dictate royal life in London.